 Associate Director of Radiation Safety

-James Marsicek was hired by the University as a health physicist in July 1998.
-From 1990 until joining the Office of Radiation Safety, James worked as a health physics consultant with a Chicago area consulting firm where he provided consulting and teaching assistance to many clinical, research and industrial facilities.
+James (Jim) Marsicek was hired by the University as a health physicist in July 1998.
+From 1990 until joining the Office of Radiation Safety, Jim worked as a health physics consultant with a Chicago area consulting firm where he provided consulting and teaching assistance to many clinical, research and industrial facilities.
 In 2000 he was promoted to Associate Director and was assigned the University Radiation Safety Officer responsibilities in November 2002.
-James has been involved with many changes at the University in both the research and clinical areas.
+Jim has been involved with many changes at the University in both the research and clinical areas.
 Some of these changes involve building decommissioning surveys to make way for new building projects, new security measures for radioactive materials, assist with planning new facilities for research or clinical procedures, assist in the planning of new research and patient clinical procedures, to name a few.
-With the year’s prior experience and University knowledge and experience, James is ready to assist the University community.
+With the year’s prior experience and University knowledge and experience, Jim is a reliable asset to the University community.